gregphillips03/dsci401/README.md

 + Organizations are required to report incidents related to their employees; however, the work environment of today is not always comprised of one company acting alone.
 Instead, it's common to employ contractors to perform work along side an organization.

 + Most organizations, such as AECOM, track workplace injuries of thier contractors as well.
-Naturally, providing a safe work environment for our working parters is beneficial to all invested in a business venture.
+Naturally, providing a safe work environment for our working partners is beneficial to all invested in a business venture.
 Both AECOM Employee and Contractor incidents are logged in the same database, IndustrySafe, to be centrally managed and stored.

 + This, however, presents a problem.
 IndustrySafe, AECOM's online safety reporting software suite, is used to formulate incident rates for legal, business, and performance purposes.
 Properly distinguishing between an actual AECOM Employee and Contractor is paramount; <b>Contractors</b> aren't included in these rates.
 If they are included, they have the propensity to negatively influence the overall metrics.